 A low sperm count does not necessarily mean that a man will be infertile after treatment because most patients will develop very low to no sperm counts while receiving chemotherapy.
 However, the chance of fertility returning after treatment increases over time but is lower for men with no or low sperm counts before chemotherapy.
 It is also important to ask about sperm banking before treatment.

 Effects on testosterone level.
-In addition to damage to the ability to make sperm, there may be injury to the cells that make testosterone.
+In addition to damage to the ability to make sperm, the cells that make testosterone may be damaged.
 If a man has a low testosterone level, then hormone replacement therapy can be used.
-As outlined in the Treatment section, symptoms of a reduced testosterone level include decreased sex drive (libido), inability to achieve a normal erection and orgasm, fatigue, hot flashes, depression, and mood changes.
+As outlined in the Treatment Options section, symptoms of a reduced testosterone level include decreased sex drive, inability to achieve a normal erection and orgasm, fatigue, hot flashes, depression, mood changes, muscle and bone loss, as well as metabolic syndrome.
+Metabolic syndrome is a set of conditions, such as obesity, high levels of blood cholesterol and high blood pressure that increases a person’s risk of heart disease, stroke, and diabetes.

 Although the treatment of testicular cancer can cause some long-term side effects, the chance for a cure, even with disease that has spread, far outweighs these risks.
 Men recovering from testicular cancer are encouraged to follow established guidelines for good health, such as maintaining a healthy weight, not smoking, eating a balanced diet, and having recommended cancer screening tests.
 Talk with your doctor to develop a plan that is best for your needs.
 Moderate physical activity can help rebuild your strength and energy level.
 Your doctor can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
 Learn more the next steps to take in survivorship, including making positive lifestyle changes.